-Business Support Systems
+BSS in wider telecoms refers to Business Support Systems

-‘Business Support Systems’ is a system responsible for managing customer-facing business aspects in mobile networks.
-So basically it includes activities like billing, service fulfilment, revenue management, customer management, order management, product catalogues and charging and so on.
+In wider telecom networks, including 2G, 3G, 4G and 5G mobile networks, BSS also refers to Business Support Systems, which is a system responsible for managing customer-facing business aspects of a mobile network.
+It includes activities like billing, service fulfilment, revenue management, customer management, order management, product catalogues and charging and so on.
 As you can see, the focus is on the business side of the network rather than the technology side.
 The BSS works alongside another very important part of the mobile network called the OSS or Operations Support Systems.
 If you work in mobile communications, you may often see the words OSS and BSS being referred to together, and most network vendors provide both OSS and BSS as part of one solution.

 Usually, BSS comprises CRM, ordering, charging, billing, self-service, product catalogue and even partner/dealer management capabilities which are all required for the general business operations.
-Within an operator, the information available via BSS can also be used to create reports for the management teams as well as the individual teams that manage with the activities supported by the BSS.
+Within an operator, the information available via BSS can also be used to create reports for the management teams as well as the individual teams that manage the activities supported by the BSS.

 Here are some helpful downloads

 Thank you for reading this post, I hope it helped you in developing a better understanding of cellular networks.
-But sometimes, we need some extra support especially when preparing for a new job, or studying a new topic, or maybe just buying a new phone.
+Sometimes, we need some extra support, especially when preparing for a new job, studying a new topic, or maybe just buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you:

 Students & fresh graduates: If you are just starting, the complexity of the cellular industry can be a bit overwhelming.
 But don’t worry, I have created this FREE ebook so you can familiarise yourself with the basics like 3G, 4G etc. As a next step, check out the latest edition of the same ebook with more details on 4G & 5G networks with diagrams.
-You can then read Mobile Networks Made Easy which explains the network nodes e.g. BTS, MSC, GGSN etc.
+You can then read Mobile Networks Made Easy, which explains the network nodes, e.g., BTS, MSC, GGSN etc.

 Professionals: If you are an experienced professional but new to mobile communications, it may seem hard to compete with someone who has a decade of experience in the cellular industry.
-But not everyone who works in this industry is always up to date on the bigger picture and challenges given how quickly the industry evolves.
-The bigger picture comes from experience which is why I’ve carefully put together a few slides to get you started in no time.
-So if work in sales, marketing, product, project or any other area of business where you need a high-level view, Introduction to Mobile Communications can give you a quick start.
-Also, here are some templates to help you prepare your own slides on product overview and product roadmap.
+But not everyone who works in this industry is always up to date on the bigger picture and the challenges considering how quickly the industry evolves.
+The bigger picture comes from experience, which is why I’ve carefully put together a few slides to get you started in no time.
+So if you work in sales, marketing, product, project or any other area of business where you need a high-level view, Introduction to Mobile Communications can give you a quick start.
+Also, here are some templates to help you prepare your own slides on the product overview and product roadmap.